Keeping Ashes at Home — A Personal Decision

 Ultimately, the decision of what to do with the ashes of a loved one is a personal one.
 There is no right or wrong answer.
 If you are struggling with this decision, it is important to talk to your family and friends about your feelings.
 You may also want to consider speaking with a grief counselor.

-• Your own personal beliefs.
-What do you believe happens to the soul after death?
+- Your beliefs: What do you believe happens to the soul after death?

-• Your relationship with the deceased.
-How close were you to the person who died?
+- Your relationship: How close were you to the person who passed?

 Comments (0)